Shi Yousan: Early life

-Career

 Warlord Era

+Service under Feng Yuxiang

 On 29 February 1912, while in Beijing, Shi abandoned Cao's troop when his fellow soldiers started the Renzi mutiny, motivated by unpaid salary and the controversial decision of Yuan Shikai to name Beijing the new capital in place of Nanjing.
 He answered a recruitment call by Feng Yuxiang, who described Shi as "having the head of a deer and the eyes of a rat, and [being] as skinny as firewood".

-Feng rejected his request to become a soldier in his army due to Shi's short height of 160 cm or 4 ft 8 in (Note: Chinese units of measurement were equated to imperial units, due to which chi and cun are translated to feet and inches, despite the former being lengthier.
-In imperial units, it would equate to 5 ft 3 in.), for which Feng nicknamed him "eight inches" (地八寸), but did let him join as a stableman.
+Feng rejected his request to become a soldier in his army, for which Feng nicknamed him 'eight inches' (地八寸) due to his short stature (160 cm), (Note: Chinese units of measurement were equated to imperial units, due to which chi and cun are translated to feet and inches, despite the former being lengthier.
+In imperial units, it would equate to 5 ft 3 in.) though he was allowed to join as a stableman.
 Shi eventually earned Feng's favor for displaying a strategic mindset during tactical meetings with his officers and showing off his hand-to-hand combat abilities he learnt during his three-month stay at a martial arts school (from which he was expelled after attempting to convince another student to take an exam for him).
 Additionally, despite being a senior secondary dropout, Shi still possessed a significantly higher education than most of Feng's soldiers and officers, and thus gradually rose through his ranks.
 In combat, Shi also distinguished himself as an effective commander, such as in the battle for Puyang under control of Chen Shufan during the Zhili–Anhui War.
 After several engagements by the regiments had failed, Shi organized a "death squad" composed of 120 soldiers, personally gave each one three silver dollars and led the charge on the village, resulting in a complete takeover.

 During his time in Feng's army, Shi became close to Gao Shuxun, who joined his company in 1916, and would regularly serve directly under Shi for the following decade and became sworn brothers.
 In 1924, Shi, along with Liu Guitang, led the North China National Protection Army, a largely independent unit known to engage in banditry in the rural area around Beijing.
 Shi became promoted to the commander of the 6th Division in September 1924.

-In October 1924, Feng launched the Beijing Coup and subsequently established the Guominjun.
-Shi became one of the "thirteen guardians/protectors" (十三太保) considered the most important commanders of the Guominjun, and subsequently the commander of the 8th Mixed Brigade of the 1st Army.
+In October 1924, following Feng's Beijing Coup, the Guominjun was established.
+Shi became one of the "thirteen guardians/protectors" (十三太保), considered the most important commanders of the Guominjun, and subsequently the commander of the 8th Mixed Brigade of the 1st Army.
 In 1926, he gained the rank of lieutenant general in the Beiyang Army.